Edgelands Poem Wins Prize

 A poem written by Year 11 pupil Amelia Doherty has won second prize in the 2017 August challenge #1 on Young Poets Network (YPN).

 The four August challenges are annual poetry competitions designed by Foyle Young Poets to inspire young people to write over the summer.
-The competition was open to anyone under the age of twenty-five from around the world, and between 4,000 and 6,000 entries were submitted.
+The competition was open to anyone under the age of twenty-five and received many entries from around the world.

 The theme for August challenge #1 was ‘edgelands’, the borders between urban and rural spaces.
 Amelia was inspired to write a poem entitled ‘Camping In The Edgelands With My Cousin’, which was awarded second place: a fantastic achievement considering the number of entries and the age category!